-An ISRC Code follows a standard template and looks like this - GB-LFP-89-13527
+An ISRC Code follows a standard template and looks like this:

 Let’s break that down:

-LFP is the unique assigned to the record label (At Ditto Music our code is LFP)
+LFP is the unique letters assigned to your record label (at Ditto Music our code is LFP)

-13527 is a unique number assigned by the label themselves.
-Most record labels assign them sequentially so their first recording of 2010 would be GB-LFP-10-00001.
+12345 is a unique number assigned by the label themselves.
+Most record labels assign them sequentially so their first recording of 2016 would be GB-LFP-16-00001.

-You can get an ISRC code from the PPL or other when you sign up as a label.
-OR Ditto Music give you ISRC codes for free, because we are nice like that.
+You can get an ISRC code from the PPL or similar IFPI organisation when you sign up as a label.
+Alternatively, Ditto Music will give you ISRC codes for free for every track you release through us - because we are nice like that!

 Thinking of skipping the ISRC code?
 Think again!
 Digital stores will NOT put any track on sale without an ISRC code – they need it for sales tracking.